eduardlio/learn-js-through-web/readme.md

 This is a bit of a surprise to me.
-I mean, you're a bee!
+I mean, you're a BEE!

 I am.
 And I'm not supposed